 All employees will receive written notice of their pay and work schedules before the start of each school year.
 Classroom teachers, full-time librarians, full-time nurses, and full-time counselors will be paid no less than the minimum state salary schedule.
 Contract employees who perform extracurricular or supplemental duties may be paid a stipend in addition to their salary according to the district's extra-duty pay schedule.

-Employees should contact Sherry Moore, Business Mgr. for more information about the district's pay schedules or their own pay.
+Employees should contact Logan Chaney, Executive Director of Administration for more information about the district's pay schedules or their own pay.